Today we will tell you about What is ARP Protocol in this blog and how many types are there and will also know the working and message format.

 As you know ARP is a network layer protocol.
 It is considered a very important protocol in the TCP/IP protocol suite.

 It was defined in RFC 826 in the 1982 era.
 However, it was developed only in the early 80s.
-Address resolution protocol has been implemented with some important technologies such as IPv4, X.25, frame relay, ATM.
+Address resolution protocol has been implemented with some important technologies such as IPv4, X.25, frame relay, and ATM.

 ARP protocol finds the MAC address based on the IP address of any network device.